 Enjoy and eat with intention, responsibility, and confidence!
 You can also add some steamed brown rice to make it even more filling.

 Fun Facts: Black-Eyed peas are considered lucky food and are traditionally eaten in the southern part of the U.S. in the new year.
 Beans and rice usually go together and make a complete protein.

 NutriPledge Food Rating:

-This recipe makes a Yellow Green Dot recipe according to our food rating system (Food Coach) due to its being a great balance of calories, healthy carbohydrates, proteins, fat and dietary fiber.
+This recipe makes a Yellow Green Dot recipe according to our food rating system (Food Coach) due to its being moderate in calories, healthy balance of carbohydrates, proteins, fat and dietary fiber.

 View Full Recipe Card Here (*Please register or login prior to accessing the recipe card)

-Here are more black-eyed peas recipes to bring you good luck with health and wellness in the new year and beyond!
+Here are some more black-eyed peas recipes to bring you good luck and health in the new year and beyond!